IBM RPG: RPG IV and ILE RPG

-Continuing Language Enhancements
+Continuing language enhancements

 IBM continues to enhance the RPG language via software releases and intra-release “technology refreshes” (TRs).
 More built-in functions (BIFs) have been added.
 It has the ability to link to Java objects, and IBM i APIs; it can be used to write CGI programs with the help of IBM's Cgidev2 Web toolkit, the RPG Toolbox, and other commercial Web-enabled packages.
 Even with the changes, it retains a great deal of backward compatibility, so an RPG program written 37 years ago could run today with little or no modification.

 The SQL precompiler allows current RPG developers to take advantage of IBM's cost-based SQE (SQL Query Engine).
 With the traditional F-Spec approach a developer had to identify a specific access path to a data set, now they can implement standard embedded SQL statements directly in the program.
 When compiled, the SQL precompiler transforms SQL statements into RPG statements which call the database manager programs that ultimately implement the query request.

 The RPG IV language is based on the EBCDIC character set, but also supports UTF-8, UTF-16 and many other character sets.
 The threadsafe aspects of the language are considered idiosyncratic by some as the compiler team has addressed threads by giving each thread its own static storage, rather than make the RPG run-time environment re-entrant.
 This has been noted to muddle the distinction between a thread and a process (making RPG IV threads a kind of hybrid between threads and processes).

 In 2010, IBM launched RPG Open Access, also known as Rational Open Access: RPG Edition.
 It allows new I/O handlers to be defined by a programmer - enabling data to be read from and written to sources which RPG does not provide inbuilt support for.